Quentin Richardson

 Quentin Lamar Richardson (born April 13, 1980) is an American former professional basketball player who was formerly the director of player development for the Detroit Pistons of the National Basketball Association (NBA).
-Nicknamed "Q-Rich", he played professionally for 13 seasons for the Los Angeles Clippers, Phoenix Suns, New York Knicks, Miami Heat, and Orlando Magic.
+Nicknamed "Q-Ball", he played professionally for 13 seasons for the Los Angeles Clippers, Phoenix Suns, New York Knicks, Miami Heat, and Orlando Magic.
 He won the NBA Three-Point Contest in 2005.

 Early years

 Richardson was born in Chicago, Illinois to Lee and Emma Richardson where he attended Whitney Young High School.
 In 1998, he led the Dolphins to the state AA title.
 In 2006, Richardson was voted as one of the 100 Legends of the IHSA Boys Basketball Tournament, a group of former players and coaches in honor of the 100 year anniversary of the IHSA boys basketball tournament.

 Collegiate career

 Richardson played college basketball for DePaul University where he averaged 17.9 points and 10.2 rebounds per game in two seasons.
 He became the only player in school history to have 1,000+ points, 500+ rebounds and 100+ three-point field goals.
 As a freshman, he earned both the Conference USA Player of the Year and Freshman of the Year.
 Richardson declared for the NBA draft after his sophomore year in 2000.